mitsuba-renderer/drjit/docs/autodiff.rst

    on the target application and shape of the underlying Jacobian (i.e., :math:`m` and :math:`n`).

 Basics
 ------

-Differentiable computation requires importing AD-enabled array types from a separate set of namespaces (:py:mod:`drjit.cuda.ad`, :py:mod:`drjit.llvm.ad`, and :py:mod:`drjit.auto.ad`).
-This even includes *non-differentiable* integer types (e.g. :py:class:`drjit.auto.ad.UInt`) that are replicated there for convenience.
+Differentiable computation requires importing AD-enabled array types from a dedicated set of namespaces (:py:mod:`drjit.cuda.ad`, :py:mod:`drjit.llvm.ad`, and :py:mod:`drjit.auto.ad`).
+You should also include *non-differentiable* integer types from there for consistency (e.g., :py:class:`drjit.auto.ad.UInt`).

 .. code-block:: pycon